Quindío - Paradise - a wonder menu + Origin Visit, Upcoming Coffees

 Classic Qundío House Colors

 Our co-founders Areli and Leon visited in September 2023 and 2024 to connect and collaborate with our close coffee producing partners.
 This year’s trip was prompted by a special collaboration with José Giraldo that will launch later this year.
-While there, we connected with all the people mentioned above - turning virtual connections into in-person human and flavor connections that seem to sweeten as they grow through time.
+While there, we connected with several folks from people that we have long relations shops with to potential new ones, turning virtual connections into in-person human and flavor connections that seem to sweeten as they grow through time.

 You can read about the 2023 visits here and get the sense: